quanxiang-cloud/one-for-all/packages/render-engine/README.md

 In Schema, you can:

-- describe the page hierarchy
+- Describe the page hierarchy.
-- describe which component I want to use and how to use it
+- Describe which component I want to use and how to use it.
-- describe how to make an API request
+- Describe how to make an API request.
-- describe how components can use API response
+- Describe how the component uses API results.
-- describe the communication of components
+- Describe the communication and relationship of components.
-- describe how to loop and conditional render a component
+- Describes how to render a component looped or conditionally.
-- describe route
+- Describe routes.
-- describe the combination of serval Schemas
+- Describe the combination of serval Schemas.